maintell/webBenchmark/README.md

 # webBenchmark
 http benchmark tool to ran out your server bandwidth.
 - random User-Agent on every Request
+- random x-forward-for and x-Real-ip on every Request
 - customizable Referer Url
 - cocurrent thread as you wish, depends on you server performance.
 - post method added.